tysonmatanich/elementQuery/README.md

 ﻿# ElementQuery

-A element query polyfill you can use today.
+An element query polyfill you can use today.

 * Author: Tyson Matanich - http://matanich.com
 * License: MIT